Garth619/sdsugit/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.64 =
+* Fix: For `[mla_gallery]`, correct problem that applied `mla_named_transfer` to all `link=file` and `link=download` galleries.
+* Fix: For `[mla_gallery]`, correct problem with `mla_named_transfer` in Firefox and IE11 browsers when user is not logged in.

+= 2.63 =
+* New: A **new "MLA Item Transfer Pretty Links" plugin** has been added.
+It allows you to generate SEO-friendly pretty links in place of MLA's default "Transfer by Item Name" links.
+* New: For `[mla_gallery]`, a new **`mla_named_transfer` parameter activates an alternate AJAX-based method** to download files or stream them to the browser.
+See the "Transfer by Item Name" section of the Settings/Media LIbrary Assistant Document tab for details.
+* New: For mapping rules and `[mla_gallery]`, the **"str_replace" format option** can be used to replace substrings of IPTC/EXIF metadata values, custom fields and other Data Sources with replacement strings.
+* New: The Custom Field and IPTC/EXIF **Mapping features can be completely disabled** by unchecking the new "Enable ..." option setting on the respective Settings/Media Library Assistant tab.
+* New: The default value of the MLA_DEBUG_LEVEL constant has been changed from zero ( '0' ) to one ( '1' ), so **the Debug tab is added to the Settings/Media Library Assistant tablist by default**.
+You can suppress the Debug tab by adding `define( 'MLA_DEBUG_LEVEL', 0 );` to your `wp-config.php` file.
+* New: If you define an IPTC/EXIF mapping rule for a taxonomy and later remove MLA support for that taxonomy, the rule will be retained in "inactive" status.
+You can delete the rule if you no longer need it or set it back to "active" status if you restore MLA support for that taxonomy in the future.
+* New: The "MLA Tax Query Example" plugin has been enhanced to allow "NOT IN" terms in its taxonomy queries.
+* New: A new debug logging category has been added to support logging of WP REST API calls.
+* Fix: For `[mla_gallery]`, links to intermediate sizes are only generated for "image" MIME types, e.g., links for PDF documents go to the document file itself.
+* Fix: For the Settings/Media Library Assistant General tab, heading and subheading levels have been adjusted to make the distinction between major sections and minor subsections more distinct.
+* Fix: The "Custom Field and Attachment Metadata Processing Options" and "IPTC & EXIF Processing Options" sections of the Settings/Media Library Assistant Documentation tab have been updated to reflect the new layout and content of their respective Settings tabs.
+* Fix: In the "MLA Multisite Extensions" example plugin, a defect in handling taxonomy query arguments has been corrected.
+* Fix: When Polylang or WPML is active, a defect in mapping hierarchical taxonomy terms from metadata values has been corrected.
+* Fix: When Polylang is active, a PHP Warning message "expects parameter 2 to be array" has been corrected.
+* Fix: PHP Warning messages issued during mapping operations when no IPTC/EXIF custom field mapping rules exist have been eliminated.
+* Fix: A PHP Notice message when loading MLA Media Manager enhancements for some "front-end" use has been corrected.
+* Fix: Obsolete code for handling Settings/Media Library Assistant Custom Field and IPTC/EXIF option rendering and updating has been removed.

 = 2.62 =
 * Fix: A PHP Fatal Error when loading MLA Media Manager enhancements for "front-end" use has been corrected.